erevnitis/pi_humidity_server/README_push.md

 git clone git@github.com:erevnitis/pi_humidity_server.git
 ```
 This will place all the necessary files on your local machine

+# Install Ansible if it is not already installed
+I find the tutorials published by Digital Ocean to be excellent.
+If you do not have Ansible on your local machne, follow these steps to get Ansible on your device: [How to Install and Configure Ansible](https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-ansible-on-ubuntu-20-04)

 ## Run main_push.py
 The playbook should configure and install all the items necessary for the project.